cloudmesh-community/fa19-516-147/project/report.md

     *  flexibility to add data for multiple fields in a table (current limit is set as 7 up to columns in table)
     *  removed dependency on a field name , any fields from a table can be chosen to add data set (current limit is set as up to 7 columns in table)

+    Further Enhancements:
-    **** this feature can further be enhanced to updated records based on a condition
+    **** this feature can further be enhanced to insert records from file  and also update feature can be added to update records based on a defined criteria

 ### Step 3: Cloudmesh Configuration setup